 Imagine a religion without original sin, a Judgment Day, a wrathful deity, a Creator God, a multitude of gods, an eternal hell or heaven, Satan, a deep sense of guilt, a personality cult, an idolizing of a book, a blood sacrifice, the rejection of personal experience, a conflict with science, holy wars, doctrinal sexism, and a cultish mindset.
-You may not realize that a religion exists without all of these notions, practices or historical baggage, and it is called Shin Buddhism.
+You may not realize that a religion exists without all of these notions and practices, and it is called Shin Buddhism.

 Shin Buddhism is a 700 year old religion and a way of life dedicated to unfold the endowed purpose of every human being to realize enlightenment.
 This is a natural path open to everyone; it is especially geared to ordinary working people involved in daily responsibilities and worldly entanglements.
 It is called a natural path because it is devoid of superstitious dogma and is based on personal experience and the dharma -reality-as-it-is.
 It uses everything as a vehicle on the journey to enlightenment.
 It never forces itself onto others and maintains a gentle but persuasive demeanor.
 What’s more, it does not have a blind eye to what it is to be a real human being but it fully accepts the human condition with all of its limitations and promise.